New appointment announcements will be posted here every Sunday at 1:00 p.m.

 Sarah is married to Josh, and they have two young children, Jeremiah and Jonathan.
 She enjoys good coffee, engaging conversations, and watching Korean dramas.

-Sean has served at Willow and Union Grove UMC, as Associate Pastor to First Korean Cherry Hill, Lead Pastor at Cross Keys UMC, and currently serves as the Associate Superintendent to the Coastal Plains Region.
+Rev. Seunghyun Sean Lee has served at Willow and Union Grove UMC, as Associate Pastor to First Korean Cherry Hill, Lead Pastor at Cross Keys UMC, and currently serves as the Associate Superintendent to the Coastal Plains Region.
 He has been instrumental in working and resourcing local congregations with both Pathways and The Journey of Hope.
 Sean is a gifted administrator, strategic thinker, and bridge builder.
 He brings joy and devotion that exemplify his call and passion for the work of the church.

 Sean is married to Joohee and they have two beautiful children.